 33.x.y.1 General

 A non-STR soft AP MLD shall set dot11NSTRSoftAPMLDActivated to true.
-If dot11NSTRSoftAPMLDActivated is equal to true, then the soft AP MLD establishes an EHT BSS following the rules defined in 33.x (EHT BSS Operation) with the following TBD exceptions.
+If dot11NSTRSoftAPMLDActivated is equal to true, then the soft AP MLD establishes an EHT BSS following the rules defined in 33.x (EHT BSS Operation) and utilizes all its links under TBD conditions.

-A non-STR soft AP MLD supports simultaneous transmission of more than one PPDU under TBD conditions.

-A non-STR soft AP MLD supports simultaneous reception of more than one PPDU under TBD conditions.

-A non-STR soft AP MLD aligns the end time of the PPDUs as described in 33.x.y1 (PPDU end time alignment) when the non-STR soft AP MLD simultaneously transmits more than one PPDU under TBD conditions.

 Straw Poll: Do you support to incorporate the proposed draft text in this document 11-20/1407r0 to the TGbe Draft 0.1?